-Now, consider a process involving 12 people.
-If each person reduces the work effort by 5 minutes per week, then you will see a cumulative reduction of (12 people times 5 minutes times 50 weeks) 3,000 minutes or 50 hours per week.
-This is an improvement in productivity exceeding 10%.
+Consider a process involving 12 people.
+If each person reduces the work effort by 5 minutes per week, then you will see a incredible cumulative reduction in the course of 1 year.
+These types of small weekly gains can add up to productivity improvements exceeding 10%.

 Think about the times you have seen big announcements from executives claiming they have a secret plan to slash costs by 5%!
 It’s clear that clowns have secret plans, while serious leaders have the power of continuous improvement.